eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/topic/topic.rst

-Instead of using a :ref:`dds_layer_topic_topicQos`, the name of a profile can be used to create a :ref:`dds_layer_topic_topic` with the :func:`create_topic_with_profile()` method on the :ref:`dds_layer_domainParticipant` instance.
+Instead of using a :ref:`dds_layer_topic_topicQos`, the name of a profile can be used to create a :ref:`dds_layer_topic_topic` with the :func:`create_topic_with_profile()` member function on the :ref:`dds_layer_domainParticipant` instance.

-Mandatory parameters are:
+Mandatory arguments are:

  * A string with the name that identifies the :ref:`dds_layer_topic_topic`.